Immediate Past President

 Fred Diamond is the founder and executive director of the Institute for Excellence in Sales (IES), a leading provider of enterprise sales training, programs, and services.
 Fred is also the founder of DIAMOND Strategic Marketing, a marketing consultancy that has helped hundreds of technology companies launch new products and services.
 He counted Microsoft, Oracle, and many high-flying companies as his clients.

-He presently serves on The Jewish Federation of Greater Washington Board of Directors, is a member of Congregation Beth Emeth, and raises funds for the Northern Virginia Family Service.
+Fred presently serves on The Jewish Federation of Greater Washington Board of Directors, is a member of Congregation Beth Emeth, and raises funds for the Northern Virginia Family Service.
 A native of Philadelphia, Fred religiously follows the Phillies and takes photos of every Wawa he passes.
 He has a BA from Emory University and an MBA from San Jose State University.
 Fred has three children who reside in the Northern Virginia area and Nicaragua.

 Marilyn Hausfeld has been part of the JCC since its inception and has been instrumental in the success of many of its programs.
-She co-chaired "Fair in the Square," the first Jewish fair in Northern Virginia.
-Marilyn founded the Center Company — the professional theatre of the JCCNV — and acted as artistic director for 15 years.
-She co-chaired the camp Achva 2007 Reunion and co-chaired the 2008 JCC Maccabi ArtsFest which was held in Fairfax and has done major fundraising on the J’s behalf.
+She Co-Chaired "Fair in the Square," the first Jewish fair in Northern Virginia.
+Marilyn founded the Center Company — the professional theatre of the JCCNV — and acted as Artistic Director for 15 years.
+She Co-Chaired the camp Achva 2007 Reunion and Co-Chaired the 2008 JCC Maccabi ArtsFest which was held in Fairfax and has done major fundraising on the J’s behalf.
 She has been on the board so many times, she can't remember when she started, or stopped!

 Professionally, Marilyn is an actor/singer who has performed on many Washington area stages including The National Theatre, Kennedy Center, Round House, Theater J, Source, U.S. Holocaust Museum, and the Smithsonian.
 In addition, she created the role of Debbie Strauss on NBC's Homicide.